AI & Agentic Infrastructure

 Explore the reference architecture or request a technical walkthrough.

-An agent is verified when it passes identity, consent, policy, constraint, and replay checks for a specific transaction.
+Passes identity, consent, policy, constraint, and replay checks for that transaction.

 Is verification a one-time process?